Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Install the Kinesis Producer Library (KPL) for ingesting data into the stream.
 - [ ] Reduce the data retention period to allow for more data ingestion using.
 DecreaseStreamRetentionPeriod.
 - [ ] Increase the shard count of the stream using UpdateShardCount.
-- [ ] Ingest multiple records into the stream in a single call using PutRecords.
+- [ ] Ingest multiple records into the stream in a single call using `PutRecords`.

 **[⬆ Back to Top](#table-of-contents)**